Choreo Connect as a Standalone Gateway¶

 ||Specifies the Cross-Origin Resource Sharing (CORS) configuration for the API.||Optional → API level only|

-||Enables the resource to be invoked without authentication.||Optional → API/Resource level|
+||Enables the resource to be invoked without authentication.||Optional → API/Resource/Operation level|

-||Specify the authorization header for the API in which either bearer or basic token is sent||Optional → API level only|
+||Specify the authorization header for the API to which either bearer or basic token is sent||Optional → API level only|

-- Choreo Connect supports only the
+- Choreo Connect also supports the

 - Application & Application User